Crawford, Colorado Hay Farm, Mountain Ranch, Hunting Property With Beautiful Improvements

 Gorgeous Improvements On Top-Quality Colorado Farm

-This isn’t a trophy ranch with ostentatious gates, pillars, and bubbling fountains.
+This isn't a trophy ranch with ostentatious gates, pillars, and bubbling fountains.
 It is a working farm with an outstanding set of improvements, starting with the 6,300-square-foot home.
 Built in 2003, the owners built it to LAST.
-For example, the floors have 1 1/8" decking (standard is 3/4") and the roof has 50-year shingles.
-The 2x6 frame walls are all sheeted with 5/8” wallboard for extra smooth finish, rigidity, and fire protection.
-The home has 4 bedrooms, 3 baths, a huge family room, and a walk-out basement, and 9-foot ceilings on the main floors and the upstairs.
-There is a spacious 2-car attached garage and an additional 2-car detached garage, a 60x80 machine shop, 40x112 hay barn, and a 1680-square-foot 3 BR 2BA modular home for a caretaker or ranch manager.
+For example, who else would put in 1.5-inch decking on the floors?
+The 2x6 frame walls are all sheeted with 5/8" wallboard for extra smooth finish, rigidity, and fire protection.
+The home has 4 bedrooms, 4 baths, a huge family room, and a large basement.
+There is a spacious 4-car garage, a 60x80 machine shop, 40x112 hay barn, and a 1680-square-foot 3 BR 2BA modular home for a caretaker or ranch manager.

 Quality Water Resources On A Colorado Ranch Property

 Water is everything in western Colorado, from domestic water taps to irrigation water.
 This ranch is served by three domestic water taps with two large cisterns to capture and store overflow for up to 3 months' use.
 The ranch has 3,800 shares of Fruitland Mesa irrigation water to serve the five sideroll sprinklers and 112 irrigated acres.The water is gravity fed and the ranch has its own headgate.
 Irrigation water is delivered at 65 PSI for reliable hay irrigation.
 For those of you unfamiliar with hayfield irrigation, pressurized water is highly efficient and is very preferable to outmoded gated pipe and earthen ditch flood irrigation.